wp-plugins/jump-to-post-edit/readme.txt

 == Changelog ==

+12/19/2012:  Version 1.0.4 - Fixed conditional php statement in `jump-to-post-edit.php` for `post_type` so that this feature only appears on your Edit Post screen.

 12/19/2012:  Version 1.0.3 - Added condition to `jump-to-post-edit.php` for `post_type` so that this feature only appears on your Edit Post screen.